mpt-bootcamp/monitor/docs/LAB2.md

 > VALUE:     Warning at: 200
 > VALUE:     Critical at: 400

-5. Click Save, Change, then Activate affected apply the new rule
+5. Click Save, Change, then Activate affected button to add the new rule

 After a few minutes, the "Number of Threads" service should turn "Yellow" for the warning alert.
 You should also receive and email and Slack notification